-Book an early season Family Value Package of at least three nights of lodging, you’ll save 20 percent on lodging, lift tickets, and kids’ ski rentals—plus kids 12 and under ski free.
+- Deer Valley: Book an early-season Family Value Package of at least three nights of lodging and you’ll save 20 percent on lodging, lift tickets, and kids’ ski rentals.
+Additionally, this package allows kids 12 and under to ski for free.

-Kids in kindergarten through 5th grade are eligible for five free days of skiing thanks to the new Epic SchoolKids initiative from Vail Resorts.
+- Park City: Kids in kindergarten through fifth grade are eligible for five free days of skiing thanks to the new Epic SchoolKids initiative from Vail Resorts.

-Ski Vermont offers free ski-and-ride passports for 5th graders valid at 17 locations.
+Ski Vermont offers $20 ski-and-ride passports for fifth graders valid at 17 locations.